donkeyanaphora/donkeyanaphora.github.io/articles/article1/SF.md

 Consider for example, a person tasked with transcribing audio from a phone call between a customer and a claims representative at an insurance call center.
 This transcriber can hear the conversation clearly, but they have very little knowledge of the domain e.g. the technical issues, procedures, and medical terminology that often come up.
 Now imagine a second person who has worked in this industry for years and has deep familiarity with the jargon and context, but who is hard of hearing.

-In practice, the first person might hear a phrase like “myocardial infarction” but misrecognize or misspell it.
+In practice, the first person might hear a phrase like "myocardial infarction" but misrecognize or misspell it.
 The domain expert, although unable to hear the audio, would immediately recognize the intended term and correct the transcript.

 <!-- give an example of listener expert error -->